eastcoastkiter/whassup/README.txt

 Whassup is a Monitoring Frontend.

-License: GPL
+License: GPLv2
-Author Rene Storm 2011
+Author Rene Storm 2011/12/13
-Version: 0.8
+Version: 0.9

 Requirements:
-nagios/Incinga etc.
+Monitoring Tool.
 Livestatus (don't have it, get it)

 Installation: